Next Start

 7/6/2020

-Each year, watersport enthusiasts around the country take their personal watercraft (PWC) like jet skis out on the water.
+Each year, watersports enthusiasts around the country take their personal watercraft (PWC) like Jet Skis out on the water.
 This type of watercraft is one of the most popular, and for a good reason!

-While PWC (commonly referred to as jet skis, which we’ll get into later) are loved by many, few actually know how they work.
-Personal watercraft like jet skis may appear to be a hybrid between a motorcycle and a boat at first glance, but they don’t fall into either category.
+While PWC (commonly referred to as “Jet Skis”) are loved by many, few actually know how they work outside of personal watercraft mechanics.
+Personal watercraft, like Jet Skis, may appear to be a hybrid between a motorcycle and a boat at first glance, but they don’t fall into either category.
 They are unique in the way they function and must be maintained.

 What Is a Jet Ski?

-• “Jet ski” is a Kawasaki specific branded term used for their personal watercraft.
-While jet skis are Kawasaki specific, the term is widely adopted to describe small watercraft in which the rider sits on top, similar to a motorcycle.
-Kawasaki sells both seated and stand-up jet skis.
+• “Jet Ski” is a Kawasaki-specific branded term used for their line of personal watercraft.
+While Jet Skis are Kawasaki-specific, the term is widely adopted to describe small watercraft in which the rider sits on top, similar to a motorcycle.
+Kawasaki sells both seated and stand-up Jet Skis.

 • PWC, or personal watercraft, is a broad term used to describe all small craft that use an impeller vs. a propeller and the rider is on top of the hull, rather than sitting within it.